-An examination may be deferred only if a student has examinations scheduled in direct conflict with each other, two in one day, more than two exams in the first week, three in three days (same week), or four in one week.
-The Law School Registrar will provide information regarding Exam Deferrals midsemester.
-Students who experience unusual problems or personal crises during exams should call or email the Registrar's Office at 1-607-255-7190 as soon as the problem arises.
-Under no circumstances should a student contact a faculty member to request or arrange a deferred examination.
-In all cases, deferred examinations must be taken at the earliest available time under the deferral policy
+An examination may be deferred only if a student has examinations scheduled in direct conflict with each other, two exams in one day, more than two exams in the first week, three exams in three days (same week), orfour exams in one week.
+The Law School Registrar will provide information regarding Exam Deferrals mid-semester.
+Students who experience unusual problems or personal crises during exams should call or email the Law School Registrar's Office at 1-607-255-7190 as soon as the problem arises.
+Under no circumstances should a student contact a course instructor to request or arrange a deferred examination.
+In all cases, deferred examinations must be taken at the earliest available time under the deferral policy.

 Students are never permitted to take an exam before the scheduled exam date.
-It is a violation of the Code of Academic Integrity to discuss an exam with a student who has not yet taken the test, to discuss a deferred exam with other students, or to notify the instructor of deferred status.
+It is a violation of the Code of Academic Integrity to discuss an exam with a student who has not yet taken the test, to discuss a deferred exam with other students, or to notify the course instructor of deferred status.
 The Code of Academic Integrity is included in this Student Handbook.
-The Code is also available at https://support.law.cornell.edu/students/forms/Law School Code of Academic Integrity.pdf under Law School policies.
+The Code is also available at https://support.law.cornell.edu/students/forms/Law School Code of Academic Integrity.pdf under

+Law School policies.